 The ten progressive web app examples featured in this article, of course, represent some of the higher-profile success stories among enterprises adopting the technology.
 However, if you perform your own research online, you can find many more accounts of businesses receiving positive results from their own PWAs.

 Perhaps more notably, there are few tales of dissatisfaction.
 That is not surprising since, at this point, there is a lack of better solutions to combat the shortfalls of native apps and traditional mobile websites.
-Just to press that point home, here is a brief summary of the benefits appearing as a common thread through each of the examples we have featured.
+Just to press that point home, here is a summary of the benefits appearing as a common thread through each of the examples we have featured.

 It’s fair to say that all the featured PWAs have delivered: